rulasg/repohelper-syncaccess-action/README.md

 This action will take a list of users from a file and will update the repo access for those users with the specific role.

+> [!Note]
+>  Use [Making authenticated API requests with a GitHub App in a GitHub Actions workflow](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/making-authenticated-api-requests-with-a-github-app-in-a-github-actions-workflow) to generate the needed token to update the repo.

 ```yaml

 name: Repo Access Workflow